 Three separate layers make up the strawberry matcha latte, which is why it is so stunning!

 - Bottom layer: Fresh or frozen strawberries blended with sweetness make up the bottom layer.

-- Middle layer: Oat milk, or plant-based milk of any sort.
-You can also lear how to make your own homemade oat milk here.
+- Middle layer: Oat milk or plant-based milk of any sort.
+You can also learn how to make your homemade oat milk here.

-- Top layer: Matcha powder blended with a little hot water for the top layer.
+- Top layer: Matcha powder blended with a bit of hot water for the top layer.

 Matcha and strawberries make a delicious flavor combination, which is why so many Asian delicacies include these two components.
-These components are also found at Starbucks and boba tea businesses all around the world.
+These components are also found at Starbucks and boba tea businesses worldwide.

 Ingredients for Strawberry Matcha Latte